vmware-archive/big-green-button-demo/README.md

 | FLY_PIPELINE| The Concourse pipeline to use                            |
 | FLY_JOB     | The Concourse job within the pipeline to execute         |

+#### Alternate hardware implementations

+The actual interface to the button hardware has been abstracted behind the `ButtonHardwareController` interface.
+Alternate hardware implementations can be created via classes implementing that interface.
+These should be tagged with the `@Component` annotation as well as a `@Profile` annotation and associated profile name.

+To have the application use the alternate hardware implementation, simply specify the profile name in the command line as such (in this example, the profile is "test"):

+``java -jar build/libs/controller-0.0.1-SNAPSHOT.jar --spring.profiles.active=test``

+An example (useless) alternate implementation, `ButtonControllerTestHardware`, is provided as an example.

 ### arduino

 This module is the Arduino INO project file for the big green button hardware.
 The firmware is extremely simple and does only 2 things: